DeadOnGames/MemeChat-A-peer-to-peer_chat_system/README.md

 # MemeChat: A peer-to-peer_chat_system
 A distributed computing system which distributes data and processing throughout the nodes of a connected system in a peer-to-peer architecture.
+And send memes.

 ## Installing and running